MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/README.md

 to determinated if the object is LwM2M type.
 [example](src/transformationSteps/1-group.spec.ts)

-### 2- Build
+### 2- Remove Coiote format

-The Coiote format is removed from the objects and new object is built using the json schema of it as reference
+This step is executed only to verified LwM2M objects.
+The Coiote format is removed from the objects and new object is built using the json schema of it as reference. [example](src/transformationSteps/2-removeCoioteFormat.spec.ts)

 ### 3- Check